UglyDolls: Music

 The film features original music from Kelly Clarkson, Nick Jonas, Blake Shelton, Janelle Monáe, Bebe Rexha, Pentatonix, Anitta, and Why Don't We.
 The musical score is composed by Christopher Lennertz while songs are written by Lennertz and Glenn Slater.
+Lennertz previously worked with Asbury on Smurfs: The Lost Village (2017), and also worked with Slater on "The Great Beyond" number from Sausage Party (2016), which Lennertz composed with Slater's collaborator, Alan Menken.
 The film's soundtrack was released by Atlantic Records.

 Clarkson's track "Broken & Beautiful" was released on March 27, 2019, prior to the album, as the soundtrack's lead single.
 The Brazilian singer Anitta contributed "Ugly" to the original soundtrack in English.
 She also recorded two alternative versions of "Ugly", one in Spanish and one in Portuguese, for their respective markets.
 These versions were released prior to the release of the film and are not included in the soundtrack in these markets.

 Pitbull was also slated to have an original song for the film, which was to be a parody of "You Make My Dreams" by Daryl Hall and John Oates.
 However, Pitbull's contributions to the song were scrapped, as he broke the fourth wall as Uglydog.
 Pentatonix was then given the final version of the record, which was included in the movie's soundtrack.
 Pitbull's original version, titled "Dreams Come True", can be found on DJ record pools for promotional use.

 Release

-UglyDolls was initially scheduled to be released on May 10, 2019, but was later moved up a week to May 3 in order to avoid competition with Pokémon: Detective Pikachu.
+UglyDolls was initially scheduled to be released on May 10, 2019, but was later moved down a week to May 3 in order to avoid competition with Pokémon: Detective Pikachu.

 The studio spent around $40 million on promotions and advertisements for the film.